digitalbazaar/did-cli/README.md

 The current client supports the creation of Testnet DIDs on the Veres One ledger as well as the retrieval of those DIDs from the Testnet.
-You can try the tool out by doing the following commands on a system that has node.js and a C++ compiler installed:
+You can try the tool out by doing the following commands on a system that has node.js installed:

     npm install did-cli
     cd node_modules/did-cli